-- a.
-Research interest among local Adventist/non-Adventist pastors and local Adventist/non-Adventist teachers - b.
+- b.
 Based on research, create outline of themes and schedule for campus visit days - c.
-Determine budget and needs for additional resources; plans will be contingent on funding - + Enrollment management visit days during academic year 2022-2023; pastors and Southern Union influencers invited to learn about the value of Adventist higher education and role Southern plays
+Determine budget and needs for additional resources; plans will be contingent on funding

 - a.
 Establish the general content for campus visit days - b.
 Create schedule for rotating visit days between groups, one or two groups per year - c.
 Begin promoting campus visit days to various groups - d.
 Create survey that can be used after visit to assess effectiveness of the visit on influencing each guest's likelihood to recommend Southern to young people